danderson/virtuakube/README.md

  - Can run without internet access.
  - Because it emulates a full ethernet LAN, can be used to test networked systems.
+ - After initial setup, can recreate a complex VM and network topology in <10s, ideal for running lots of unit tests.

 It's a very young system, and is being built for the needs of testing [MetalLB](https://metallb.universe.tf) rather than as a general